 At Exponent Philanthropy, we believe that listening is an essential skill for effective philanthropy.
 Deep listening helps our members truly understand the needs of their community and cultivate connected and impactful relationships with others.

 At the same time, listening is a skill that very few of us are ever trained to do well.
-So, what can you do to become a better listener?

 - Awareness is on me, the listener.
 I’m hearing my thoughts, my feelings, my ideas, and my judgments.